xxchan/xxchan.github.io/_posts/2023-02-17-optimize-rust-comptime-en.md

 - [Fast Rust Builds](https://matklad.github.io/2021/09/04/fast-rust-builds.html)
 - [Delete Cargo Integration Tests](https://matklad.github.io/2021/02/27/delete-cargo-integration-tests.html)

-Most of the methods I used are discussed here, and he explains them clearly.
-If not otherwise indicated, all quotes in this article come from here.
+Most of the methods I used are discussed there, and he explains them clearly.
+If not otherwise indicated, all quotes in this article come from there.

 Although there are quite some articles talking about how to optimize Rust compilation speed (e.g., [Tips for Faster Rust Compile Times](https://endler.dev/2020/rust-compile-times/)), I still want to write another one to share my step-by-step process.
 Each optimization point comes with a corresponding PR, and you can combine the [commit history](https://github.com/risingwavelabs/risingwave/commits/main?after=d8198fa138003e1f1431053f4f5f09e4a5fa8fd8+69&branch=main&qualified_name=refs%2Fheads%2Fmain) to see the effect of each optimization point by comparing the CI pages before and after its PR.